chhuang-one/sqxclib/README.md

 Project site: [GitHub](https://github.com/chhuang-one/sqxclib), [Gitee](https://gitee.com/chhuang-one/sqxclib)

 ## Current features:
-1. User can use C99 designated initializer or C++ aggregate initialization to define SQL table, column, and migration statically, this can reduce running time when making schema, see doc/[schema-builder-static.md](doc/schema-builder-static.md).
+* User can use C99 designated initializer or C++ aggregate initialization to define SQL table, column, and migration statically, this can reduce running time when making schema, see doc/[schema-builder-static.md](doc/schema-builder-static.md).
    You can also use C functions or C++ methods to do these dynamically.

-2. All defined table and column can use to parse JSON object and field.
+* All defined table and column can use to parse JSON object and field.
 Program can also parse JSON object and array from SQL column.

+* BLOB support.

+* Custom type mapping.

+* Query builder that can be used independently.

-3. It can work in low-end hardware.
+* It can work in low-end hardware.

-4. Single header file 〈 **sqxclib.h** 〉  (Note: It doesn't contain special macros and support libraries)
+* Single header file 〈 **sqxclib.h** 〉  (Note: It doesn't contain special macros and support libraries)

-5. Command-line tools can generate migration and do migrate.
+* Command-line tools can generate migration and do migrate.
 See doc/[SqApp.md](doc/SqApp.md)

-6. Supports SQLite, MySQL / MariaDB, PostgreSQL.
+* Supports SQLite, MySQL / MariaDB, PostgreSQL.

-7. Provide project template. see directory [project-template](project-template).
+* Provide project template. see directory [project-template](project-template).

 ## Database schema